composewell/haskell-dev/getting-started-nix-pkgs.rst

 If you are new to nix read the `Nix getting started guide
 <getting-started-nix.rst>`_ first.

-Nix is a package manager, you can build, install, use and remove packages from different sources into the system hosting nix.
-Before building a package, it builds and installs all the necessary dependencies of the package, if necessary.
-Moreover, the dependencies of one package cannot affect other packages, each package can have its own version of the same dependency.
+Nix is an "immutable" package manager, it can be used to build, install, use and remove packages from different sources into the system hosting nix.
+Before building a package, it builds and installs all the dependencies of the package, if necessary.
+Moreover, the dependencies of one package cannot affect other packages, each package can have its own , potentially different, version of the same dependency.

+.. contents:: Table of Contents
+   :depth: 1

 Package Management Process
 --------------------------